rsonger/software-engineering-lab/_posts/2023-05-24-the_matrix.md

     )).astype(float)

     @classmethod
-    def make_identity(cls):
+    def get_identity(cls):
         """Create a copy of the 4D identity matrix""" return cls.__identity.copy()
 ```

 Here we create the identity matrix as a NumPy array and store it to a class variable.
 Then we make a class method with the `@classmethod` decorator.
 A class method can access class variables and methods using the `cls` parameter without creating an instance of the class.
-Other programs can also access class methods directly on the class itself using just the class name, such as `Matrix.make_identity()`.
+Our applications will be able to access these class methods directly on the class itself by using just the class name, for example `Matrix.get_identity()`.

 We make the identity matrix as a class variable and return copies of it with a class method so that the value of the identity matrix will always be the same.
-If we do not give a copy of the matrix, then the method would give a reference to the value stored in the class and other programs could change the original identity matrix itself.
-This would cause all kinds of confusion in our applications!
+If we do not give a copy of the matrix, then the method would give a reference to the value stored in the class and our applications could accidentally change the original identity matrix itself.
+This would cause all kinds of confusion in our applications, so we make the matrix read-only using this approach.

 Note that when we create a NumPy array, all of its values must be the same type.
 So we will fill each of our matrices with float values by calling the `astype()` method on each newly created array.